pitschr/knx-core-plugins/statistic/README.md

 # KNX Core Plugin: Statistic

-Used to log the statistic of KNX traffic in a pre-defined interval (default: 60 seconds).
+Used to log the statistic of KNX traffic in a pre-defined interval (default: 5 minutes).
 The format of statistic file can be either in: JSON, TSV (tab-separated) and plain text.

 JSON: